sk0x0y/mobile-perf-poc/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on implementing the React Native feed rendering performance test plan, including integrating `expo-image`, optimizing `FlashList`, and setting up automated performance measurements.
+The current focus is on integrating `expo-video` for video playback, implementing video performance measurement, and refining the overall list rendering performance test plan in React Native.

 ## Recent Changes